Department website: https://engineering.jhu.edu/ams/academics/graduate-studies/

 - Orientation sessions starting 2 weeks before the first day of classes.

 - Four elective courses.
-Courses may be chosen from the Electives section or the Core Areas section, provided courses are not double-counted (4 courses).
+Courses may be chosen from the Electives section or the Core Areas section, provided courses are not double-counted.

-- Data Science Capstone Experience (1 course), final paper and poster presentation.
+- Data Science Capstone Experience (6 credit course), poster presentation and final paper.

 - Data Science Ethics course.